modabas/ModEndpoints/src/ModEndpoints.Core/assets/README.md

 # ModEndpoints.Core

-[MinimalEndpoints](#minimalendpoint) are the barebone implementation for organizing ASP.NET Core Minimal Apis in REPR format endpoints.
-They have built-in input validation and their handler methods may return Minimal Api IResult based, string or T (any other type) response.
+MinimalEndpoints are the barebone implementation for organizing ASP.NET Core Minimal APIs in REPR format endpoints.
+Their handler methods may return Minimal API IResult based, string or T (any other type) response.

 Also contains core classes for ModEndpoints project.